 Energy Efficiency Day is the first Wednesday in October.
 While bigger changes like upgrading your HVAC system to a heat pump or insulating your attic can cut those kilowatt-hours (and resulting emissions) considerably, small improvements that are accessible to most people can add up to an amazing collective impact.
-Get started with Southface Institute’s handy-dandy list of the top five actions you can take in just one day.
+Get started with Southface Institute’s handy-dandy list of the top actions you can take in just one day.

 1. Stop secret energy-sappers.